 In August 1997, the BCAI Centre expanded its territory eastward, and began offering semen and other AI services to dairy and beef producers in Alberta, Saskatchewan and Manitoba.
 To more appropriately reflect the company’s activities and membership across the four Western provinces, a new corporate name of WestGen was adopted on June 1, 1998, cementing them as Western Canada’s Genetics Company.

 WestGen and the other 2 partners of the Semex Alliance sample over 300 dairy bulls globally, per year, and offer a complete line up of dairy and beef genetics.
 The Semex Alliance group of studs have produced more millionaire sires than any other AI organization in the world.
 The following 13 Semex Alliance bulls have each produced more than 1 million doses of semen in their lifetime: Rudolph, Inspiration, Aeroline, Aerostar, Leader, Lee, Outside, Lheros, Talent, Morty, Buckeye, Manifold and Fever.

 In July 2016, after 67 years at the Milner location, WestGen relocated to Abbotsford British Columbia to be nearer to the heart of the British Columbia Cattle Industry after building a new home for the future.
-Phase 2 of the project will include new barns and a lab, which will house Boviteq West once the site is completed.
+Phase 2 of the project includes a new barn and lab, which houses Boviteq West.
+The new barn opened on October 30, 2017.